IN DAMN GOOD ADVICE, THE LEGENDARY OFFERS SOME BLUNT COUNSEL ON HOW TO CREATE BIG IDEAS.

 3. A TREND IS ALWAYS A TRAP.

 Because advertising and marketing is an art, the solution to each new problem or challenge should begin with a blank canvas and an open mind, not with the nervous borrowings of other people’s mediocrities.
 That’s precisely what "trends" are--a search for something "safe"--and why a reliance on them leads to oblivion.
 At the start of each new year, as the press scans the horizon for newsworthy departures from the past, I’m usually asked by reporters from America’s news weeklies: "What do you think the trends in advertising will be in the coming year?"
 My answer is always identical to what I said the previous year: "Beats the shit out of me.
 I’ll know it when I do it."
 Trends can tyrannize; trends are traps.
-In any creative industry, the fact that others are moving in a certain direction is always proof positive, at least to me, that new direction is the only direction.
+In any creative industry, the fact that others are moving in a certain direction is always proof positive, at least to me, that a new direction is the only direction.

 4. A BIG IDEA CAN CHANGE WORLD CULTURE.